sokkerstar123/Capstone/README.md

 To reproduce the figures and evaluation metrics found in the final report:
 1. Navigate to the `notebooks/` directory.
 2. Open `final_analysis_and_plots.ipynb` using Jupyter Notebook or Google Colab. （TBA）
 3. Execute the cells sequentially.
-Note that the training dataset (`gold_dataset_merged_final.csv`) must be present in the correct path as defined in the notebook. （TBA）
+Note that the training dataset (`gold_dataset_merged_final.csv`) must be present in the correct path as defined in the notebook.

 ## Data Access Statement